felangel/bloc/docs/whybloc.md

 # Why Bloc?

-> Bloc makes it easy to separate presentation from business logic, facilitating _testability_, _reusability_, and _efficiency_.
+> Bloc makes it easy to separate presentation from business logic, making your code _fast_, _easy to test_, and _reusable_.

 When building production quality applications, managing state becomes critical.